 Each section has articles written by the company that help with many of the most common issues.
 If you don’t see your issue on the Knowledge Base landing page, you can use the search box at the top to drill deeper.

-For new customers, SiteGround requires a minimum one-year commitment to get its best price.
-Pricing for the StartUp package starts at $4 per month and you can commit to a 1-, 2-, or 3-year service plan at that price.
-Alternatively, you can choose a single one-month trial for $4 plus a “setup fee” of $15.
+For new customers, SiteGround requires a one-year commitment to get its best price.
+Pricing for the StartUp package starts at $6.99 per month when you pay for the first year in advance.
+After the first year, SiteGround’s StartUp plan renews at $14.99/month.

 SiteGround’s other pricing tiers have similar options.
-The GrowBig package is the next tier and offers multiple website hosting, 20GB of disk space, and around 25,000 visits per month for $6 per month–the regular price is $15 per month.
+The GrowBig package is the next tier and offers multiple website hosting, 20GB of disk space, and around 25,000 monthly visits, all for $9.99 per month.
+The regular price is $24.99 per month.

-The top tier-plan as we said earlier is is called GoGeek and has an initial price of $12 per month.
+The top tier-plan, as we mentioned earlier, is is called GoGeek and has an initial price of $14.99 per month.
 That plan features multiple website hosting, 30GB of disk space, and around 100,000 monthly visits.
-You also get several “geeky” advanced features some of which we mentioned above.
-The regular price for GoGeek is $34.95 per month.
+You also get several extra “geeky” advanced features.
+The regular price for GoGeek is $39.99 per month.

 SiteGround is a nice service with some big pluses to recommend it, such as automated WordPress updates for everyone.
 While other hosts do that, it’s rare to see this at the bargain basement hosting levels.
 It’s also great to see another web hosting company that is up front with its pricing and one that doesn’t automatically opt you in to high-priced add-ons.